dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

     Comparison between models using compact matrix operations (left) and less-compact operations (right) in formulation.
 The less-compact formulation has triple the number of symbols.
-Graphs are created using the package's :meth:`~dwave.optimization.model.Model.to_networkx` method.
+(The :meth:`~dwave.optimization.model.Model.to_networkx` method can be used to
+    generate such graphs.)

 The two tabs below provide the two formulations.